 - Best Street entertainment in Disney World

-To have what we see as more of an ideal day in the theme parks, we’ve made 1-day itineraries for each of the four Disney World parks.
+For a more ideal day in the theme parks we’ve made 1-day itineraries for each of the four Disney World parks.
 If your trip is longer than 4 days in the park (we hope it is) obviously this can be spread out as each of these itineraries are packed to the brim.

 - Magic Kingdom 1-Day Itinerary